Trevor D. Ruiz

 • K. G. Chan (2024).
 Using plankton eDNA to estimate whale abundances off the California coast: data integration and statistical modeling.
 California Polytechnic State University. [thesis]

-• S. Rumsey, E. Ho, C. Zheng, N. Setiawan, J. Park, M. Elcheikhali, T. D. Ruiz, A. Kolbeinsson, E. J. Daza (2023).
+• S. Rumsey, E. Ho, C. Zheng, N. Setiawan, J. Park (2023).
 Identifying case onset points for early detection of influenza-like illness.
-ACM SIGKDD’23 Southern California Data Science Day. [abstract]
+29th ACM SIGKDD Conference on Knowledge Discovery and Data Mining (SIGKDD’23).
+Poster presentation. [abstract]